AI News 15 min read

 Needle-in-Haystack 3/3 Perfect retrieval at all positions

-Total 21/24
+Total 25/25

 The Bottom Line

 The speed advantage is genuine, though tempered by network reality.
 You won't see 1,196 tok/s from your laptop, but 400-550 tok/s is still 2-3x faster than the next fastest alternative.
 The agentic capabilities are particularly strong — multi-step tool chains with error recovery worked flawlessly, validating Inception's core pitch.
+Temperature sampling works but behaves differently: diversity only kicks in above 0.5, unlike autoregressive models where any non-zero temperature introduces variation.

 It's not the cheapest model per token (GPT-4.1 Nano and DeepSeek V3 undercut it on output pricing), and it's not the smartest (frontier models like Claude Sonnet or GPT-4o have deeper reasoning).
 But in the speed-to-cost ratio for production workloads, Mercury 2 occupies a unique position — and as the first commercial diffusion LLM, it represents a genuine architectural bet that the rest of the industry is watching.